College of Education

 www.education.txst.edu/oep

 Students who wish to teach Early Childhood (EC) through Grade 6 (elementary with specialization in either English as a Second Language or Bilingual Education), Grades 4-8 (middle school), or All-Level Special Education pursue the Bachelor of Science major in Education.
-Students may acquire an All-level certificate to teach Physical Education in the Department of Health and Human Performance within the College of Education.
-Students seeking 6, 7, or 8-12 (Grade Six, Seven, or Eight through Grade Twelve) certification or All-level certification in other disciplines should initially declare a major within their chosen teaching field in the department, school and college where that major is housed.
+Students may acquire an All-Level certificate to teach Physical Education in the Department of Health and Human Performance within the College of Education.
+Students seeking 6, 7, or 8-12 (Grade Six, Seven, or Eight through Grade Twelve) certification or All-Level certification in other disciplines should initially declare a major within their chosen teaching field in the department, school and college where that major is housed.
 Some programs also require a double major or a minor in education, which in most cases can be completed within 120/121 credit hours total.
 Students should note that teacher certification requirements may differ from degree requirements and that completion of both is necessary for awarding a degree and recommending a student for teacher certification.
 In order to pursue teacher certification, students must apply and be admitted into the Educator Preparation Program through the Office of Educator Preparation.

 Courses in Education Student Teaching (EDST)